arthurhohinng/Inwit/doc/sprint2/PB.md

 27. Through the containers page, I should have a seamless way to buy a container I currently have
 48. On the orders page, users should seem an easy to navigate page that shows each order status page
 49. On the checkout page, users should have an easy to input box that allows them to tip a certain % of their order
+65. On the users container page, they should have a button/easy way to quickly purchase one of their existing containers

 Restaurant: